SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 </epp>
 ```

-The HTTP header MUST contain the entire authorization information
+The HTTP header X-REPP-auth-info MUST contain the entire authorization information
-element as mentioned in Section (#xml-schema)
+element, formatted as described in the EPP RFCs.
 ##  Hello Example

 ###  RESTful <hello> Request